Our Next Meeting:

 We do not have an office or permanent staff; I work as needed and it is always best to contact me by email rather than phone.

-All other information on how to apply is in our very detailed guidelines, available on request.
+All other information on how to apply will be in our very detailed guidelines; see above for when to request.

 The Foundation is a small charity that John Thaw set up before he died.
 Here's Dame Sheila Hancock on the invaluable work the Foundation achieves 22 years on.